Book Club Meeting #2

 Here is a description from the publisher:

-Twenty-five die each year; at this pace, half the world’s five thousand will disappear within the next century.
-In this timely book, seeks to make clear the magnitude of the cultural loss represented by the crisis of language death.
-By focusing on the relationship of language to and the , Hagege shows how are themselves crucial repositories of ; the traditions, proverbs, and knowledge of our ancestors reside in the language we use.
-His wide-ranging examination covers all continents and to uncover not only how die, but also how they can be revitalized – for example in the remarkable case of Hebrew.
-In a striking metaphor, Hagege likens to bonfires of social behaviour that leave behind sparks even after they die; from these sparks can be rekindled and made to live again.
+Twenty-five languages die each year; at this pace, half the world’s five thousand languages will disappear within the next century.
+In this timely book, Claude Hagege seeks to make clear the magnitude of the cultural loss represented by the crisis of language death.
+By focusing on the relationship of language to culture and the world of ideas, Hagege shows how languages are themselves crucial repositories of culture; the traditions, proverbs, and knowledge of our ancestors reside in the language we use.
+His wide-ranging examination covers all continents and language families to uncover not only how languages die, but also how they can be revitalized – for example in the remarkable case of Hebrew.
+In a striking metaphor, Hagege likens languages to bonfires of social behaviour that leave behind sparks even after they die; from these sparks languages can be rekindled and made to live again.

 Also, he answered questions from the public here, and that is where I was really sold on him as an author and thinker.